Zehuayu/playfair_cipher/ReadMe.txt

-The Runner Class
+The CipherBreaker Class

-This is main class, Some main function is code here. include the encrypt function and decrypt function.
+This is main class, there is the command line, by this class, the java can run this process.

 public static void main(String[] args) throws Exception, Throwable {